 Katrin Bettina Müller

-After a scholarship to the Akademie Schloss Solitude in Stuttgart she became internationally known with “FUCK YOU, Eu.ro.Pa!” and won the Romanian dramAcum theatre prize.
-The text was published in 2005 in the reader of the Romanian Pavilion at the 51st Venice Biennale.
-Esinencu has often been a guest of the Leipzig Book Fair and the international literature festival berlin.
-In 2009 she was invited by the Goethe-Institut to take part as one of 16 playwrights in the project “After the Fall – Europa nach 1989”.
+A scholarship at Akademie Schloss Solitude in Stuttgart brought international recognition to her work, namely through “FUCK YOU, Eu.ro.Pa!”, which won her the Romanian dramAcum theatre prize.
+The text was published in 2005 in the Romanian Pavilion 51st Venice Biennale proceedings.
+Esinencu has often been a guest of the Leipzig Book Fair, and the international literature festival Berlin.
+In 2009 she was invited by Goethe-Institut to be one of the 16 playwrights in the project “After the Fall – Europa nach 1989”.